rafaelgou/the-phpjs-local-docs-collection/README.md

 you've used `/var/www` as parent and clone without changing the target directory, then the default values are enough.

-If your local web server runs on http://localhost, then you are able now to navigate on http://localhost/the-phpjs-local-docs-collection .
+If your local web server runs at http://localhost, then you are able now to navigate at http://localhost/the-phpjs-local-docs-collection .

 That's all!

 ## What is for?

-I a kind of paranoic about being offline without any references.
+I'm a kind of paranoic about being offline without any references.

-So I do this research and put almost everything I need offline.
+So I did this research and put almost everything I need offline.

 ## All Local?